pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 > Keep in mind: Defender for Endpoint is a security solution, not a full auditing or monitoring tool.
 That said, it can still offer valuable insights into Run Command usage on Windows even while not seeing the full script content.
 {: .prompt-warning}

-To identify Run Command executions via Defender, you can use the following KQL query.
+To finally identify Run Command executions via Defender, you can use the following KQL query.
 It searches for relevant events across both Windows and Linux environments.
 While Windows coverage may be partial, Linux systems often provide full script visibility — at least in the scenarios I tested 🙃.

 ```shell
 let RunCommandsWindows = DeviceProcessEvents